hbc/NGS_Data_Analysis_Course/sessionI/lessons/08_assessing_quality.md

 The **"Overrepresented sequences"** table displays the sequences (at least 20 bp) that occur in more than 0.1% of the total number of sequences.
 This table aids in identifying contamination, such as vector or adapter sequences.

 ![FastQC_contam](../img/FastQC_contam.png)

+We will go over the remaining plots in class.
+Remember, our report only represents a subset of reads (chromosome 1) for Mov10_oe_1.subset.fq, which can skew the QC results.
+We encourage you to look at the [full set of reads](https://dl.dropboxusercontent.com/u/74036176/Mov10oe_1-fastqc_report.html) for Mov10_oe_1.subset.fq and note how the QC results differ when using the entire dataset.

 ##### .zip files